SteeltoeOSS/Documentation/api/v4/initializr/initializr-web.md

 Clicking "Share" displays a URL that represents the current project configuration.
 It can be shared with other developers or saved in a bookmark.
-Note that the URL is specific to the _InitializrWeb_ and cannot be used directly with the _InitializrApi_.
+Note that the URL is specific to _InitializrWeb_ and cannot be used directly with the _InitializrApi_.

 ![Steeltoe Initializr share](images/share.png)